 Cf: DIE, GAK, JR

 School district records are public records and are available for inspection by any person at reasonable times during working hours.
-However, certain school documents, such as pupil school health records, pupil proficiency test scores and report cards, supervisory reports on teachers, budget worksheets, and personnel folders are in the category of privileged information and are not public records.
-Access to or release of privileged information such as pupil or personnel records, shall be governed by appropriate regulations and procedures.
+However, certain school documents, such as student school health records, student proficiency test scores and report cards, supervisory reports on teachers, budget worksheets, and personnel folders are in the category of privileged information and are not public records.
+Access to or release of privileged information such as student or personnel records, shall be governed by appropriate regulations and procedures.

 Official records of the school district shall not leave the school or district premises except for official school business.
 Copies of school district records may be requested at any time.
 The Bossier Parish School Board shall require any person making the request to reimburse the School Board for the actual fees and costs incurred prior to providing any document, record, or item, unless the person is exempted from providing reimbursement.
 Duplication of records classified as privileged information shall not be permitted.